Ramu3967/android_mqqt_client_poc/README.md

 - Eclipse's PAHO MQTT Client for Android
 - MQTT Explorer by Thomas Nordquist to view all the active connections and disconnected packets.

+(NOTE- As this is just a POC, no real world logic of controlling devices is implemented)

 ## Demo